Florida State vs. Georgia Predictions & Picks - Women's NCAA Tournament First Round

 Florida State vs. Georgia Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's game between the Florida State Seminoles (23-9) and the Georgia Lady Bulldogs (21-11) at Carver-Hawkeye Arena is expected to be a competitive matchup, as our computer prediction projects a final score of 69-67, with Florida State taking home the win.
-Tipoff is at 1:30 PM ET on March 17.
+Friday's contest between the Florida State Seminoles (23-9) and Georgia Lady Bulldogs (21-11) matching up at Carver-Hawkeye Arena has a projected final score of 69-67 (according to our computer prediction) in favor of Florida State, so it should be a tight matchup.
+The game will start at 1:30 PM ET on March 17.

-Their last time out, the Seminoles lost 65-54 to Wake Forest on Thursday.
+The Seminoles are coming off of a 65-54 loss to Wake Forest in their last outing on Thursday.

 Florida State vs. Georgia Game Info